 Interestingly, you can choose a PA or merchant account provider that is also a PG.
 Some payment service providers provide both services as products.
 Look for such PSPs in your geography for a smoother experience.

-FAQs on Difference between Payment Gateway and Merchant Account
+FAQs on Payment Gateway vs Merchant Account

 What is Merchant in online payment?